Illustration of two

 “We observe, in our data, clear signs of a new particle at the level of 5 sigma, in the mass region around 126 GeV,” said ATLAS experiment spokesperson Fabiola Gianotti, “but a little more time is needed to prepare these results for publication.”

-Peter Higgs is best known for his theory explaining the origin of
+best known for his theory explaining the origin of mass of elementary

-mass of elementary particles in general and the Higgs Boson in
+particles in general and the Higgs Boson in particular.
+(Photo:

 “This is indeed a new particle.
 We know it must be a boson and it’s the heaviest boson ever found,” said CMS experiment spokesperson Joe Incandela.
 “The implications are very significant and it is precisely for this reason that we must be extremely diligent in all of our studies and cross-checks.”